Welcome to Healthy Change

 Approximately half of Canadians are living with a chronic health condition.
 Because of this staggering volume, it is evident that self-management will be necessary to keep people healthier and living independently in their own homes longer.
 The North West Community Care Access Centre (NWCCAC) continues to help improve the lives of people living with chronic disease.
 The NWCCAC is pleased to offer the following FREE self-management programs:

-- Healthy Change: Chronic Disease, Diabetes, and Chronic Pain
+- Healthy Change: Chronic Disease, Diabetes, Chronic Pain and Cancer Thriving and Surviving Program

 - PEP Talk: Diabetes, Healthy Feet, and You